 Let’s take a look at this British brand’s impact on people, the planet, and animals and ask that burning question: how ethical is New Look?
 NOTE: This brand’s rating is under review and subject to change.
 The article will be updated soon to reflect any changes in scoring.

 New Look is one of the fast fashion giants.
-Opened in 1969 in the UK, originally as a single fashion store, the brand rapidly grew to become the global chain we know today, boasting 5 million social media followers, 895 stores worldwide, and shipping to 66 countries.
+Opened in 1969 in the UK, initially as a single fashion store, the brand rapidly grew to become the global chain we know today, boasting 6 million social media followers, 800 stores worldwide, and shipping to 70 countries.

 In 2018, the brand experienced some financial troubles and announced it would be cutting down its prices even more.
 But as we all know: “Fast fashion isn’t free.
 Someone, somewhere is paying.”
 So, who or what is paying for New Look’s low-cost strategy?
 Today we take a look at this British brand’s impact on people, the planet, and animals and ask that burning question: how ethical is New Look?

-The British brand uses wool from non-mulesed sheep and doesn’t use fur or exotic animal skin, but it still uses leather, down, and exotic animal hair, which is why its animal rating is ‘Not Good Enough’.
-With so many innovative vegan materials out there, there really is no excuse to continue the unethical farming of our animal friends for fashion.
+The British brand uses wool from non-mulesed sheep and doesn’t use fur, angora, or exotic animal skin, but it still uses leather, down, and exotic animal hair.
+It has a formal animal welfare policy aligned with Five Freedoms and has committed to reducing the use of animal products, which is why its animal rating is “It’s A Start”.